 The easiest way to make an organisation non-adaptive, is to put KPIs on its parts.

-Specialisation in turn, means many part time resources to the projects.
+Specialisation in turn, means many part-time resources to the projects.
 And since specialisation means less and less time for real work, the problem accelerates over time.
 Because, many times employees are also specialised within a group in the Line organisation, due to the unawareness of that specialisation is the root cause to its problems, not the panacea.
 Specialisation also within groups, means more and longer Mean queues, see this blog post.
 And the longer Mean queue for an employee, the more activities (objects) to juggle with and keep in mind, where the latter will have consequences due to our human abilities.
-And when stress comes into play, we already know that the number of objects that we can juggle with will decrease even more, which have connections to Miller’s law .
+And when stress comes into play, we already know that the number of objects that we can juggle with will decrease even more, which have connections to Miller’s magical number seven .
 The effects of specialisation are new chains of symptoms that we can never foresee exactly, even if we can have a clue.

 Structure is a way for us to reduce complexity where planning is an important part.
 But, for example hierarchies in organisations is another typical example, for dividing competences into appropriate groups following the numbers above.
 Making architectures is another way that we used for a long time to reduce complexity for a system product.
 When making the system product’s architecture and its part’s architectures, and at the same time putting up the team setups and their respective location relative to each other, it is important to consider Conway’s law , in order to avoid a crappy systemisation*.
 Since architectures follow the people structures in several organizations, that means that many architectures also follow the numbers 5 and 15 for people.
 In combination with Miller’s number, maybe this is not a coincidence, but instead an appropriate solution for us humans.

 Visualisation is of course also is a way for us to reduce complexity, which is valid for all three structures, where the structures are easily understood with pictures.
 Words alone make it very difficult to understand architectures, organisational structures and time plans (incl.
 WBS-structures).